tigion/swap.nvim/README.md

 #### Limits

-- Identifies only words with alphanumeric characters, underscores and dashes (`a-zA-Z0-9_-`).
+- Identifies only words with alphanumeric characters, underscores and hyphens (`a-zA-Z0-9_-`).
 - Word parts must start with a letter.
 - Numbers are only allowed at the end of the word parts.
-- Underscores and dashes are only allowed between the word parts.
+- Underscores and hyphens are only allowed between the word parts.
+- Underscores are allowed as prefix and/or suffix.
 - Words must be at least 2 parts long.
 - No mixed case types.
 - No support of abbreviations in capital letters for camelCase and PascalCase